How to make a Classic Swiss Cheese Fondue

 Fondue is a melted cheese mixture.
 Fondue literally means “melted”.
 You keep it warm by serving it in a fondue pot.
-You can also use a crockpot in a pinch.
-The fondue is served along side a platter of accompaniments, or dippers.
+You can also use a small crockpot, or even a bread bowl.

+Served this along side a platter of accompaniments and dippers.
 These are bite-sized foods that you can spear and dip into the melted cheese.
-Yum!

 This warm dip is kept hot by either a fondue pot or a small crockpot.
 These are the best options for keeping the fondue melted and dippable, while also serving it to your guests on a table to be snacked on for a longer period of time.
 If the fondue is left to cool it will harden.
-This is how to keep it hot:
+These are my favourite ways to keep a fondue hot:

 Fondue pot with a flame